sunil-sandhu/thefa-technical-test/README.md

 - Would have tidied up the order of styles in index.css
 - May have used CSS modules and variables
 - May have saved formations in a database rather than being saved in local storage

+**Thank you Renu and the team for taking the time to read and review this project.**